jinnovation/midnight-duck/content/services.md

 challenges and discuss potential solutions.

 These are best for if you have some high-level architectural challenge that you're not *quite* sure how to address.
+These are also useful for when you have AI/ML needs, but are not yet at the scale at which hiring a dedicated AI/ML engineer is feasible or practical.

 ### Example scenarios